 No other program in the area provides such comprehensive services to target high school students.
 Upward Bound recognizes that every student is unique and uses an individualized approach in working with them.

-The commitment from the program is a lengthy one, starting at the time the student enters the program throughout high school.
+The commitment from the program begins when the student enters the program and continues throughout high school.
 The program's advisors work with students in small groups and privately to address their individual needs.
 In addition, they help students to develop their academic potential, learn from others and their cultures, and identify and meet realistic goals.
 Cultural and educational events are held to expose the students to new and different positive experiences.

 Goals for Upward Bound Students